Chieze-Franklin/Bolt.js-Book/public-ui.md

 ## response

-If the files were uploaded successfully, the body of the response object should contain an array of the paths to which the files were uploaded, as shown below.
+If the files were uploaded successfully, the body of the response object should contain an array of objects containing the original names of the files and the paths/URLs to which the files were uploaded, as shown below.

 ![](/assets/public-upload.png)